 2 maillons 6mm

-* soft shackles not strictly necessary, but provides safety in case of main karabiner failure.
+* soft links not strictly necessary, but provides safety in case of main karabiner failure.

 Fitting the reserve parachute into your harness